kkbrum/natstrat/cran-comments.md

-## Resubmission
+## Updated package
-This is a resubmission.
-In this version I have:
+This is an update to an existing package.
+In this major version I have added a lot of new functionality, which is almost entirely backwards compatible.

-* Written all package names and software names in single quotes.

-* I did not add references describing the methods in my package as they are not available yet.

-* Return values are described in the documentation for balance_LP(), presolve_EMD(), verify_inputs_EMD(), and verify_inputs().

 ## Test environments
 * local windows install, R 4.0.3
-* ubuntu-20.04 release (on github actions)
-* ubuntu-20.04 devel (on github actions)
+[TODO]* ubuntu-20.04 release (on github actions) [TODO]* ubuntu-20.04 devel (on github actions)
-* macOS-latest release (on github actions)
+[TODO]* macOS-latest release (on github actions)
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs on release or devel.

+Only in my local windows install, using version 4.0.3 of R, there is 1 WARNING:
+     Warning: package 'ggplot2' was built under R version 4.0.5 As my package does not rely heavily on ggplot2, there should not be any issues with users using my package with earlier versions of R. There do not seem to have been any ggplot2 changes that affect my package.

-There were 2 NOTEs:
+There were the following NOTEs:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Katherine Brumberg <kbrum@wharton.upenn.edu>'

-New submission

-Possibly mis-spelled words in DESCRIPTION:
-  Unweighted (3:15)

-  "Unweighted" is how we describe the resulting strata of our method.

-* checking package dependencies ...
-NOTE
+* Suggests or Enhances not in mainstream repositories: gurobi

+  This is a commercial optimization software, and is not required for the use of my package, although it is recommended.

-Package suggested but not available for checking: 'gurobi'
+* Package suggested but not available for checking: 'gurobi'

-As 'Gurobi' is a commercial software, the R package needs to be installed through a download from their website and is not available on CRAN.
-This package is not required for my package as I provide an alternative using 'Rglpk' from CRAN, but it is recommended.
-I have checked for the 'gurobi' package in the code before using it with requireNamespace(), and have mentioned 'gurobi' and its installation in the description of the package.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.